uniba-dsg/BPMNspector/README.md

 BPMNspector is partly based on the practical part of two Bachelor theses:
 - Andreas has developed the reference checking mechanism ```de.uniba.dsg.bpmnspector.refcheck``` - this part has already been published [here](https://github.com/uniba-dsg/BPMN-Reference-Validator)
-- Philipp created the Schematron validation part of BPMNspector ```de.uniba.dsg.bpmnspector.schematron```
+- Philipp created the Schematron validation part of BPMNspector ```de.uniba.dsg.bpmnspector.schematron``` - the standalone version is [SchematronBPMNValidator](https://github.com/philippneugebauer/SchematronBPMNValidator)

 ## Found a bug?
 Report your issue here at GitHub!